“Then the angel showed me the river of the water of life, bright as crystal, flowing from the throne of God…”

-To receive such beautiful gifts from God, it goes without saying, is to be inspired to share them – which, after all, is why I am doing all this writing in the first place – so, once my daily prayer for alignment has harmonized my will with His as much as I can manage, I do ask for three additional gifts before moving on to the rest of my prayer: a trio of crystal tools to help me share God’s grace with as many others as possible; to help me, as best I am able, multiply the fruits of His gifts.
+To receive such beautiful gifts from God, it goes without saying, is to be inspired to share them – which, after all, is why I am doing all this writing in the first place – so, once my daily prayer for alignment has harmonized my will with His as much as I can manage, I do ask for three additional gifts before moving on: a trio of crystal tools to help me share God’s grace with as many others as possible; to help me, as best I am able, increase the fruits of His gifts.

-First, I ask for metaphorical mirrors – mirrors of all shapes and sizes – to reflect out the Light, Life, Love, Beauty, Goodness, Truth and Hope in as many directions as possible, to as many people as possible, as much of the time as possible.
+First, I ask for metaphorical mirrors – mirrors of all shapes and sizes – to reflect out the Light, Life, Love, Beauty, Goodness, and Truth in as many directions as possible, to as many people as possible, as much of the time as possible.

-And thirdly, I ask for metaphorical prisms to unfold the light, for nothing more perfectly demonstrates our Father’s love of beauty than the rich, velvety jewel colors of His unfolded light; the rainbow of His designing; a million colors in the Divine spectrum provided for all of us.
+And thirdly, I ask for metaphorical prisms to unfold the light, for what could be more affirming of our Father’s love of beauty than the rich, velvety jewel colors of His unfolded spectrum; the rainbow of His designing; a million colors in the Divine light given to all of us?
 And, I put it to you that, once such beauty has been seen and appreciated by His children – has delivered a foretaste of the infinite possibilities residing in His Heavenly paintbox – the gentle pull of such a Divine Designer, Caring Maker, Generous Host, and Loving Father is well-nigh irresistible.

 Prayer, as I said above, is really an attempt, for me at least, to align my mind with God’s, to do my best to see and follow the path He has placed before me that I might become the me He would have me be.
 And so I begin every day by asking to be optimized in His flow – that very living water of which Jesus spoke to the woman at the well – the better to see and understand His desires.
-Then, fully aligned and equipped, I turn my supplications to the causes of the Mother Spirit, the needs of others, and the issues of the day.
-But, dear cousins, that part of the story will have to wait until the next and last of this unintended series exploring my daily prayers, when we will also consider the unavoidable question: What is He thinking?!?
+Then, fully aligned and equipped, I turn my supplications to the needs of others, and the issues of the day.
+But, dear cousins, that part of the story will have to wait until the third and last of this unintended series exploring our Father’s generosity, when we will also consider the unavoidable question: What is He thinking?!?
 How could we humans – frail, foolish and corruptible as we are – possibly be worthy of so much Divine attention?